rajalingamseth/EventBook/README.md

-This project is regarding event booking and mangement
+This project is for event booking